monerodocs/md/docs/multisignature.md

 ```
 (Some owned outputs have partial key images - import_multisig_info needed)
 ```
-this means that you haven't synchronized your wallet with the threshold amount (1 other in the case of 2/3 multisig) needed for the outputs to become spendable.
+This means that you haven't synchronized your wallet with the threshold amount of wallets needed (1 other in the case of 2/3 multisig) for the outputs to become spendable.

 You can also use the command **show_transfers** to display a list of funds received and the transfer date, with the output looking similar to: